Banbury: Employment

 Banbury has one of the UK's lowest unemployment rates, as of April 2016 it stood at 0.7%.
 Once Poland joined the European Union in 2004, a number of Banbury-based employment agencies began advertising for staff in major Polish newspapers.
 In 2006 one estimate placed between 5,000 and 6,000 Poles in the town.
 With the influx of the largely Roman Catholic Poles, one local church was offering a Mass said partially in Polish and specialist Polish food shops had opened.

 Companies and charities

-Jacobs Douwe Egberts, in the Ruscote ward of Banbury, is a large food and coffee producing factory.
+Jacob Douwe Egberts, in the Ruscote ward of Banbury, is a large food packaging factory.

 It was built in 1964 and has gone through a number of ownership changes since.
 It is still sometimes known by its previous names of Bird's, Kraft and General Foods or GF.

+The factory was previously the world's largest coffee-processing facility until coffee production on the site came to an end in 2023.
+The current owners have announced plans to close the factory in 2026.